smh-my-head/hades/docs/install-with-image.md

 # Install Hades with our image

 First install QEMU, a SPICE viewer, and samba.
-On Arch Linux, that would look something like this:
+For example on Arch Linux, that would look something like this:

 ```bash
 sudo pacman -S qemu virt-viewer samba